Skip to main content

 After unpausing the my_consumer_dag, every successful completion of the my_producer_task task triggers a run of the my_consumer_dag.

-Use dataset aliases
+Use asset aliases

 • Using the Metadata class.